 Should my fonts be outlined?

 YES!
-GrPrint is a trade printer which means that we accept camera ready artwork only.
+We accept print ready artwork only.
 Breaking the fonts helps us by making sure that the fonts don't change on our side when we open up the file.

-What color space should I send my files in?
+What color specs should I send my files in?